 Your request will be reviewed in light of the essential requirements for your program to help determine an appropriate academic adjustment.
 It is important to remember that the school is not required to lower or waive essential program or course requirements.
 If you have requested a specific academic adjustment, the school may offer that academic adjustment or an alternative one, if the alternative also would be effective.
 You will most likely be contacted to discuss your request.
 Identifying an appropriate academic adjustment is an interactive process that may require multiple conversations and could include other school administrators or faculty members.
 Once your request is reviewed, you will receive a "Confirmation of Accommodation" outlining your approved academic accommodations that you must provide to your instructors in a timely fashion before each semester.

 It is your responsibility to communicate with your instructors in the beginning of each semester about your accommodations by providing them a copy of your "Letter of Academic Accommodations" should you require academic adjustments/accommodations.

 8. What about confidentiality?

 Saybrook University keeps your records and the status of your disability in the strictest of confidence.
 Release of any information regarding your disability or the services you receive will only occur through written permission or in accordance with the Family Education Rights and Privacy Act of 1974 (FERPA) which may compel the school to release information to school officials on a need-to-know basis.

 It is your choice if you wish to disclose your disability to your instructors.
-To protect your privacy, your "Letter of Approved Academic Accommodation" will not include information about the nature of your disability.
+To protect your privacy, your "Confirmation of Accommodation" will not include information about the nature of your disability.